Slippery Snippets

 Sunday, September 30, 2007

-The usual problem has cropped up - line endings.
+The Usual Suspect The usual problem has cropped up - line endings.
 A new version will be posted shortly.
 There also seems to be a problem with the version of Vimball which ships with the Windows version of Vim.
 Those viewing the file will have some nice folds to aid navigation around the file; unfortunately, under *nix the fold markers get added to the file name.
 Not very useful.

 An interesting point made in the comments: